donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 Without a parser for handling directory names, `mkdir` wouldn't be much use so let's start here.

-Here's a solution that introduces us to a number of features of sbt parsers.
+Here's a solution that introduces us to a number of features of SBT parsers.

 ```scala
 val directory: Parser[File] = StringBasic.map(p => new File(p))